hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 [ Example complete ]
 ```

-You can call the REST services implemented in the example as:
+You can call the REST services implemented in the example as.
+On a separate terminal use `wget` or `curl` to call some REST services:

 ```
-$ wget -nv -O- localhost:8080/employee/123
+wget -nv -O- localhost:8080/employee/123 {"id":123,"name":"Alice"}
-{"id":123,"name":"Alice"}

-$ wget -nv -O- localhost:8080/employee/search/Anne
+wget -nv -O- localhost:8080/employee/search/Anne [{"ID":45,"NAME":"Anne"}]
-[{"ID":45,"NAME":"Anne"}]
 ```